 Hou Lam Tsui (b.
 1997) is an artist who works across moving image, sculpture, installation, and text.
 Her practice centres around personal experience, affect, gender politics, and peripheral storytelling.
-Tsui rethinks how femininity is imagined within cultures, critically exploring how media and consumer desires shape emotions, our notion of love, femininity, and identities by drawing inspiration from pop culture, advertisement, anime, literature and beyond.
+Tsui rethinks how femininity and queerness are imagined within cultures, critically exploring how media and consumer desires shape emotions, our notion of love, femininity, and identities by drawing inspiration from pop culture, advertisement, anime, literature and beyond.

 Tsui lives and works in Hong Kong.
 She received a BA in Fine Art and History of Art from the University of Leeds in 2018 and later obtained an MFA from the Chinese University of Hong Kong in 2024.